JPSalvahan/LongDistancePedestrian/README.md

 # Long-Distance Pedestrian Detection for Early Warning Systems

 Detecting pedestrians on the road is a crucial skill for both human and AI drivers.
-In PH, about **7 pedestrians die** every day from traffic accidents. [[1](https://www.manilatimes.net/2025/04/29/business/real-estate-and-property/pedestrians-are-asking-for-a-more-walkable-ncr/2100738)]
+In PH, about **7 pedestrians die** every day from traffic accidents [[1](https://www.manilatimes.net/2025/04/29/business/real-estate-and-property/pedestrians-are-asking-for-a-more-walkable-ncr/2100738)].

 ## Different priorities...